socksandpants/music-distrb/README.md

 # README
 * NOTE: database needs to be migrated with '$ bin/rails db:migrate' before web app can work

-Default is on port 3000.
+Run the server.
+On port localhost:3000.
 '$ bin/rails server'

 Run the console for Rails.
 '$ bin/rails console'

 Check the routes the app responds to.
 '$ bin/rails routes'

-Things you may want to cover:
+Things I may want to cover later:

 * Ruby version